pallets/jinja/docs/api.rst

     .. attribute:: filters

         A dict of filters for this environment.
 As long as no template was loaded it's safe to add new filters or remove old.
+For custom filters see :ref:`writing-filters`.

     .. attribute:: tests

         A dict of test funcitons for this environment.
 As long as no template way loaded it's safe to modify this dict.
+For custom tests see :ref:`writing-tests`.

     .. attribute:: globals

         A dict of global variables.
 These variables are always available in a template and (if the optimizer is enabled) may not be override by templates.
 As long as no template was loaded it's safe to modify this dict.
+For more details see :ref:`global-namespace`.

 .. autoclass:: jinja2.Template
     :members: render, stream, generate, module

+    .. attribute:: globals

+        foo

+    .. attribute:: name

+        foo

 .. autoclass:: jinja2.environment.TemplateStream